New York senate mulls hearings on MBIA split

 By Karen Freifeld

-NEW YORK New York Senate Republicans may probe allegations that bond insurer MBIA Inc (MBI.N) misled the state insurance department to get approval for its 2009 restructuring.
+NEW YORK, May 16 New York Senate Republicans may probe allegations that bond insurer MBIA Inc misled the state insurance department to get approval for its 2009 restructuring.

 The chairmen of two state senate committees said Wednesday they are "considering conducting an inquiry and holding hearings" related to the restructuring.